chrsw/kr2/ch3/README.md

 # About this directory
-Code for _The C Programming Language 2nd Ed._ (K&R2) Kernighan & Ritchie, 1988, Prentice Hall, Chapter 3
+Code for _The C Programming Language 2nd Ed._ (K&R2) Kernighan & Ritchie, 1988, Prentice Hall, Chapter 3: Control Flow

 The following table is a list of exercises and solutions.